 Do choose stores that are low, medium, and high-end.
 Also, register for many gifts in a wide range of prices, so guests have a variety to choose from.

 Don’t tell your wedding guests where you are registered.
-Once you have registered, give the information to immediate family and the wedding party, and let them spread the word.
-If you are asked where you have registered, it is fine for you to tell, but it is not proper to include registry information in a wedding invitation.
-Registry information may be included on a wedding website, as long as the actual name of the store is not included on the same layer; organize your website so that guests must click down one level to find the details.
+Once you have registered, give the information to immediate family, very close friends, and wedding party, and allow them to spread the word.
+If you are asked where you have registered, it is perfectly fine to tell, but it is not proper to include registry information in a wedding invitation.
+Registry information may be included on a wedding website, as long as the actual name of the store is not included on the same layer as the main wedding information.
+Organize your website so that guests must click down one level to locate registry details.

 Do complete your registry four to six months before the wedding.
 This will give guests time to purchase gifts for the big day and also for your shower.

 Don’t ask for money.
 However, while it’s inappropriate to ask for money directly, financial registries have made this less awkward by allowing couples to register for their honeymoon through a travel agency or an online service such as TheHoneymoon.com.
-Some banks have programs that let brides and grooms establish a special account to which guests can give money earmarked for a down payment on a home.
+Some banks have programs that allow couples to establish a special account to which guests may give money earmarked for a down payment on a home.

 Do display your gifts in a central location within your home, such as your dining room, to share with your intimate friends and visitors.
 Emily Post’s book states that wedding presents should be sent ahead of time so they can be unwrapped and displayed in the bride’s home “to show them off in a pleasing manner, not to brag but to show appreciation of people’s kindness”.